Associate automated tests with test cases

 Check your test project into a VSTS or Team Foundation Server (TFS) repository.

-Create a build definition for your project, ensuring that it contains the automated test.
+Create a build pipeline for your project, ensuring that it contains the automated test.
 What are the differences if I am still using a XAML build?

 Use Visual Studio Enterprise, Visual Studio Professional, or Visual Studio Test Professional to associate the automated test with a test case as shown below.
 The test case must have been added to a test plan that uses the build you just defined.